DoctorMcKay/node-steam-user/README.md

 - `options` - An optional object containing zero or more [options](#options-) to set for this `SteamUser`.

 Constructs a new `SteamUser`.

+Prior to v4.0.0, it was possible to pass a SteamClient instance as the first argument to this constructor.
+This functionality was removed in v4.0.0.
+[See the full list of v4 changes.](https://github.com/DoctorMcKay/node-steam-user/releases/tag/v4.0.0)

 ### setOption(option, value)
 - `option` - The name of the option to set